Chronicle Asher

 Biography

-UC 0153: Earth Invasion
+UC 0153: Earth invasion

 Chronicle commanded significant Zanscare forces during the empire’s invasion of Earth.
 Unlike brutal subjugation campaigns of previous UC conflicts, Zanscare framed its invasion as “liberation” – bringing Marialist enlightenment to Earth whilst crushing the corrupt Earth Federation.